Darker97/Virtual-Shop/Texte/Final Assignemnt.md

 The API will be written in Java and will be the only process connecting to the Database.

 #### Security Service
 The Security Service has multiple tasks to solve.
 On the one hand it will provide all necessary functions to make sure that the user only gets the information he is allowed to, and will check all the given requests to the API for standart attacks, such as an SQL injection.
+The Security Service is seperated in two parts, the authentication Service and the parts in the API.

 ##### Injection Attacks
 A known thread for a database is an SQL Injection.
 This means that the user is able to insert code into the given query and to collect more data than he is allowed to.
 If an SQL injection is possible, the attacker can get access to all data that is stored in the database or, in the worst case scenario can even alter it.